dreead/MacUABEA/README.md

 # MacUABEA
 A recreation of nesrak1's UABEAvalonia for MacOS.
 Converts hex via the app, so no need for a hex decoder.
-Initially made for APK Method Gorilla Tag copies, but functions outside of that.
 Can use .assets, globalgamemanagers, etc.
 Confirmed to work on MacOS Intel Ventura.